2026-05-22 10:22:39 | EST

 News

-QXO Launches Hostile Takeover Bid for Building-Products Competitor Beacon - {财报副标题}
+QXO Launches Hostile Takeover Bid for Building-Products Competitor Beacon - Quarterly Earnings Report

-performance outlook We provide consistent updates on equity markets, focusing on earnings performance and stock price trends.
+contextual insights We help investors understand market behavior through structured insights on earnings, valuation, and sector trends.
 QXO, a building-products distributor, has taken its acquisition offer for Beacon directly to shareholders after the target company’s board repeatedly rejected its approaches.
 The hostile bid marks an escalation in the battle for control of the rival firm, potentially reshaping the competitive landscape in the building-materials sector.

 Live News